-- Partition the children into classes, according to their size.
-Find the number of children of s and t of minimal size.
-If these numbers do not coincide then declare the tree with the largest number of minimal size children to be the smaller one.
-Otherwise, check the next size class until an inequality is found or all the children have been considered. - If s and t have the same number of children of each size, then we compare the children in each size class in increasing order of the sizes recursively as follows: Let k be the number of children in one size class.
+- Find the number of children of s and t of minimal size.
+If these numbers do not coincide then declare the tree with the largest number of minimal size children to be smaller.
+Otherwise check the next child size until an equality is found or all the children have been considered. - If s and t have the same number of children of each size, we partition the children into size classes and compare the children in each size class in increasing order of the sizes recursively as follows: Let k be the number of children in one size class.
 We can suppose k > 0. - If k = 1 then only one recursive call is made and no extra space is needed for this. - If k > 1 then for each node in the size class in S we compute its order profile.
 This consists of three counters $c{<}, c{>}$ and $c{=}$ indicating the number of children in the corresponding size class of T being respectively smaller than, larger than or equal to the node under consideration.
 The counters are updated by making cross comparisons.
-We start with the children with minimal order profile, those with $c{>} = 0$ .
+We start with the children with minimal order profile, those with $>c = 0$.
 They form an isomorphism class.
 The size of this class is compared across the trees by comparing the values of the $c{=}$ counters.
 If they match, both trees have the same number of minimal children.
 To compare larger children in the same size class, the value of $c{=}$ in the last step works as a threshold.
 This is used to search for the next minimal children of s and t.
 The process is then repeated and the threshold is incremented until reaching k, at which point we proceed to the next size class.
-If all the size classes are visited without detecting an inequality then the trees are isomorphic.
+If all the size classed are visited without detecting an inequality the trees are isomorphic.